Chirality-induced orbital Edelstein effect in an analytically solvable model: Introduction

-While this has been an important achievement in understanding CISS, so far, the precise mechanism of CIOS is not well understood.
-Since in most theoretical descriptions, orbital angular momentum is calculated via the hybridization of multiple atomic orbitals at the same atom (atomic-center approximation), the efficiency of CIOS is underestimated and can hardly be understood intuitively because the genuine chiral mechanism is not captured: The orbital angular momentum is mostly generated by the circular motion of electrons among \textit{multiple} atoms forming a helix, like in tellurium.
+In most theoretical descriptions, orbital angular momentum is calculated via the hybridization of multiple atomic orbitals at the same atom (atomic-center approximation), the efficiency of CIOS is underestimated and can hardly be understood intuitively because the genuine chiral mechanism is not captured: The orbital angular momentum is mostly generated by the circular motion of electrons among \textit{multiple} atoms forming a helix, like in tellurium.
 This generates an orbital angular momentum that is always along the current direction for one helix chirality and always opposite for the other (cf. arrows in Fig.~\ref{fig:overview}).
+Even in a semi-classical analysis, we can understand why considering inter-side hybridization is crucial: Electrons moving along a helix generate a current and orbital angular momentum along the same direction.
+The orbital-polarized current is independent of the motion direction but changes sign with the chirality of the helix because the angular velocity is proportional to the velocity along the helix and the chirality (cf. Fig.~\ref{fig:overview}).
+Here it becomes apparent that the orbital angular momentum is generated due to the circular motion among \textit{multiple} atoms forming the helix and is not introduced by hybridization of orbitals of one atom.
 Currently, the literature on the orbital Edelstein effect considering such inter-site contributions is scarce.
 Refs.~\cite{yoda2015current, yoda2018orbital} use the modern formulation of orbital magnetization ~\cite{chang1996berry,xiao2005berry,thonhauser2005orbital,ceresoli2006orbital,raoux2015orbital,gobel2018magnetoelectric} and even make the analogy to a classical solenoid.
 However, due to the Haldane-like~\cite{haldane1988model} nature of the model~\cite{yoda2015current, yoda2018orbital}, requiring multiple independent parameters, the Edelstein susceptibility cannot be calculated analytically.
 Furthermore, the interpretation based on Weyl points in the three-dimensional Brillouin zone dilutes the intuitive mechanism based on the chirality in real space.